McCartney presents eco-manifesto at Paris Fashion Week show

 Across the years, McCartney has introduced incremental changes, such as in 2010, when the designer went PVC free and, in 2015, when she launched fur-free fur.
 She says she hopes that little by little, these small changes will move the entire industry in a more ecological direction.

-McCartney’s late mother Linda McCartney was a high-profile animal rights’ activist and in some ways she has seized the mantel of her work.
+McCartney’s late mother Linda McCartney was a high-profile animal rights activist and in some ways she has seized the mantle of her work.

 It was appropriate the interview was interrupted by the visit of another of fashion’s activist figures, Vivienne Westwood, who poked her head backstage alongside former Beatle father Paul McCartney.